MicrosoftDocs/mesh-docs/mesh/developer-guidance-23.11.md

 * **Cloud scripting:**
     * Moved to a per-environment deployment configuration workflow.
 The deployment configuration is associated with environment and configured from the MeshUploader UI now.
 See the Getting Started guide for the latest workflow.

-        To use the global deployment configuration previously set in the project setting in Unity Editor, select the environment and scene in the MeshUploader "Update Enviroment" tab, then select the "Modify Deployment Configs" option, and then select the "Use Legacy Configs From Assets" option.
+        To use the global deployment configuration previously set in the project setting in Unity Editor, select the environment and scene in the MeshUploader "Update Environment" tab, then select the "Modify Deployment Configs" option, and then select the "Use Legacy Configs From Assets" option.
 This should apply the legacy global deployment configuration to the environment and scene.

         However, at the moment that work is not entirely complete.
 While these deployment settings will switch automatically when choosing an environment to upload, not everything will switch automatically.
-Until the work is complete, please continue to use your existing process in addition to setting up this UX: so keep updating meshapp.manifest.json with the desired settings as normal before uploading an environment.
+Until the work is complete, please continue to use your existing process in addition to setting up this UX: so keep updating `meshapp.manifest.json` with the desired settings as normal before uploading an environment.

 * **Mesh Physics:**
     * Various deprecated components have been removed from the main Mesh Toolkit package.
 An additional package, 'com.microsoft.mesh.physics.legacy-6.0.77.tgz', is available for this release to facilitate manual migration.
 This package can be added to a legacy project in addition to the Mesh Toolkit package.
 Any reference to a deprecated component will then continue to work in PlayMode as well as the MeshApp but will write an error message to the Unity Console window that allows finding and manually replacing the component.
 These errors must be addressed within this release cycle; afterwards, deprecated components may silently cease to work.

     * The SharedEvents mechanism, introduced to replace the UnityEvent for connecting Mesh.Physics components, has been superseded by the far more powerful Mesh.VisualScripting integration.
 Wherever a low-level one-to-one replacement isn't possible, we've found it useful to take a step back to the higher-level use case to construct a solution that better fits the VisualScripting paradigm.

     |**SharedEvent name**                              |**Suggested migration path**                                                |
     |--------------------------------------------------|----------------------------------------------------------------------------|
     |CollisionEventsSensor.onCollisionEnter / Exit     | replace by VisualScripting OnCollisionEnter / Exit                         |